Fin (geology): Sandstones

 Fins will form typically in sedimentary rocks, mainly sandstone.
 Sandstone is bedded, which provides zones of weakness, along which weathering and erosion takes place.
 Iron oxide and calcium carbonate cemented sandstones produce fins.
 These are typically seen as weak cements, compared to the erosion resistant silica cement, but in arid and semi-arid regions they are much more resistant.
 This is due to the lack of water in these regions that would otherwise chemically weather iron oxide cements and calcium carbonate cements.

 Because sandstones are bedded sedimentary rocks, they possess prominent joints and bedding planes which provides many channels for drainage.
 When drainage patterns follow these paths, it creates angular, dendritic patterns within topography.
 Lack of soil cover in these dry regions gives joints maximum control over drainage systems resulting in angular patterns, striking topography, and steep slopes.

 Occurrence

 Fins commonly occur in arid to semi-arid regions, like south western United States.
 Arches National Park in Utah is home to Navajo Sandstone, an iron oxide cement sandstone, and displays all steps of the fin to spire erosion and formation process.
 The Entrada Sandstone formation, a calcium carbonate cement sandstone, can also be found within this region, along with Wyoming, Colorado, New Mexico, and Arizona.
+Little Finland in Nevada owes its name to the red Aztec sandstone fins located there.